Dave Snowden, Cynefin, and the Table Napkin Test

 In traditional change management, you set a specific goal (”Increase AI adoption by 40%”) and drive people toward it.
 Snowden argues that in complex systems, goal-setting produces perverse incentives, gaming, and Goodhart’s Law in full bloom: when the measure becomes the target, it ceases to be a good measure.
 Beer would recognise the pattern instantly: the purpose of the system is what it does, and what an adoption-target system does is produce adoption numbers, not changed practice.

 The consultants arrive.
-They bring case studies.
-Lots of PowerPoint (shudder).
+They bring case studies and a great deal of PowerPoint.
 They tell you about the Spotify Model, how Google innovates, how Company X transformed.
 They present these as clear success stories with bold vision, disciplined execution, and predictable results.

 Snowden calls this retrospective coherence: the human compulsion to look back at a successful outcome and connect the dots into a causal narrative, underplaying the hundreds of failed experiments, lucky accidents, and abandoned strategies that actually produced the result.
-This is Kahneman’s narrative fallacy and WYSIATI (What You See Is All There Is) in operation.
+This is Kahneman’s narrative fallacy and WYSIATI in operation.
 Our brains crave coherent stories, so we invent linear causality where none exists, package it as “best practice,” and sell it to organisations whose context is entirely different.

-Snowden is clear about where best practice is legitimate: in the Clear domain, where tasks are simple and repeatable.
+Best practice is legitimate in the Clear domain, where tasks are simple and repeatable.
 For anything in the Complicated or Complex domains, best practice is at best misleading and at worst dangerous.
 Copying another company’s AI adoption model, their governance framework, their team structure, their toolchain, is dangerous precisely because the conditions that made those things work are invisible in the success narrative.
 The rituals can be reproduced.
 The context cannot.
-Bourdieu would add that what gets reproduced is the visible structure, not the habitus that made it meaningful; the form without the practical knowledge that gave it life.
+Bourdieu would say: what gets reproduced is the visible structure, not the habitus that made it meaningful.
+You import the form without the practical knowledge that gave it life.
+The result is cargo-cult transformation: all the ceremonies, none of the understanding.

 Executives are often the last to know the truth.
 Information is filtered and sanitised as it moves up the hierarchy.
 By the time a signal reaches a quarterly review, it has been translated through three layers of management, stripped of context, and fitted into whatever narrative the current strategy requires.

 You still need metrics; you have a corporate communication infrastructure to feed.
 But do not confuse output metrics with the means by which you actually guide your initiative.
-Dekker’s concept of drift into failure is the warning: systems drift toward accidents through small, incremental, locally rational steps.
+Dekker’s concept of drift into failure is the warning: systems drift through small, incremental, locally rational steps.
 By the time a dashboard metric turns red, the drift is often irreversible.
 Narrative sensing catches the drift early, when it can still be addressed.
-It also enables what Westrum calls a generative culture: one where information flows freely because the messenger is trained rather than shot.

 Snowden provides something rare: a framework that is both intellectually rigorous and immediately diagnostic.
-But it should be read with its tensions visible.
+But its tensions should be visible.

 Stacey would push back on the framework itself: the act of classifying a situation into a domain risks creating the very false certainty that Snowden warns against.
 If complexity means that cause and effect are only visible in retrospect, who decides, in real time, that a situation is complex rather than complicated?
 The classifier is inside the system they are classifying.
 Snowden acknowledges this; the framework has evolved to include dynamics of movement between domains.
-But the tension remains.
+But the tension remains, and it is the same tension that runs through Senge: the diagnostic tool is powerful, but the diagnostician is not outside the system being diagnosed.

-And Tom Peters would remind us that frameworks, however elegant, do not move people.
+Peters would add that frameworks, however elegant, do not move people.
 Energy moves people.
-Snowden’s work is analytically brilliant; it gives you the right categories, the right response logics, the right diagnostic questions.
+Snowden’s work gives you the right categories, the right response logics, the right diagnostic questions.
 What it does not always provide is the emotional charge that makes people care enough to act on the diagnosis.
-The table napkin test below is a start.
-But the leader who uses it must bring their own conviction.
+The analytical clarity of Cynefin is necessary.
+It is not sufficient.
+The leader who uses it must bring their own conviction, their own willingness to tolerate not knowing, and their own capacity to act within uncertainty without pretending it is certainty.

 (An Organisational Prompt is something you can do now....)